dohoonk/jungle-scraper/README.md

 2. Store the product info into the database.
 3. Display the product on the front-end.

-Instructions

--To start the project.
+-Instructions to start the project.

 1. cd into jungle-scraper-api and start the server on -p 3001
 2. cd into jungle-scraper and start the server on -p 3000
 3. Enjoy :)